Two Republican members of Congress participated in a white nationalist’s conference. Mitt Romney called them ‘morons.’

 Rep. Gosar denies knowledge of fundraiser with group that promotes white-nationalist ideas despite invitation for the event

-Before introducing Greene, Fuentes addressed the crowd by saying, “Now they’re going on about Russia and Vladimir Putin is Hitler — they say that’s not a good thing.”
-Fuentes also asked the crowd to “give a round of applause for Russia” and responded, “Absolutely” as attendees chanted “Putin!
+Before introducing Greene, Fuentes told the crowd, “Now they’re going on about Russia and Vladimir Putin is Hitler — they say that’s not a good thing.”
+Fuentes also asked the crowd to “give a round of applause for Russia” and responded, “Absolutely,” as attendees chanted “Putin!
 Putin!”

 After Fuentes introduced Greene, she told the crowd they were “canceled Americans,” HuffPost reported.